antiprism/turnandrun/README.md

 # Turn and Run

+**This software should be considered alpha quality.
+It works fine for me, but has not been used by other people.
+Please report any issues.**

 ## A radio station selector dial

 The turnandrun program was written to provide a manual interface